-- Continual emphasis on the development of well-defined, outcome-specific standards, focusing on multiple measures. - Frequent objective evaluations of compliance, based upon information gathered and verified during routine on-site evaluations and administrative reports. - Comprehensive analysis of individual and group data to identify patterns of performance.
+- Continual emphasis on the development of well-defined, outcome-specific standards, focusing on multiple measures - Frequent objective evaluations of compliance, based upon information gathered and verified during routine on-site evaluations and administrative reports - Comprehensive analysis of individual and group data to identify patterns of performance

 Systematic reviews of compliance through committees that examine these data determine their significance and make recommendations for appropriate action.
 During this review process, consideration also is given to the consequences of these activities on the profession.
-Such measures evaluate the relevancy and clarity of existing standards, profession trends, necessity for follow-up visits, progress reports, and other similar activities.
+Such measures evaluate the relevance and clarity of existing standards, profession trends, necessity for follow-up visits, progress reports, and other similar activities.
 The ultimate objective is to establish a productive cycle of activities that ensures current and meaningful requirements, increased compliance, and improved process integrity and product quality on a continual basis.

 Along with the comprehensive review, an interim review of the standards and procedures documents occurs three years after the last comprehensive review.
-The interim review is completed by the Accreditation Committee, a standing committee of the Council on Podiatric Medical Education.
-The purpose of the interim review is to "fine-tune" any areas of the documents that may not be functioning appropriately, rather than to propose major changes in direction or philosophy, which would be within the purview of the ad hoc advisory committee and the Council during its next major review.
+The interim review is completed by the Accreditation Committee, a standing committee of the Council.
+The purpose of the interim review is to "fine-tune" any areas of the documents that may not be functioning appropriately, rather than to propose major changes in direction or philosophy, which would be within the purview of the Ad Hoc Advisory Committee and the Council during its next major review.

 The results of the interim review are transmitted to the Council.
-Before any substantive changes become final, the Council disseminates the proposed revisions to the community of interest including accredited, provisionally accredited, and candidate status institutions and programs, faculty, students, residency and fellowship programs, and profession leaders.
-The Council will afford the community of interest at least four months to comment on the proposed changes and will take into account any comments received on the proposed changes.
-If the Council determines that additional document revisions are needed based on review of the comments received, the additional revisions will be forwarded to the community of interest for another period of at least four months.
+Before any substantive changes become final, the Council disseminates the proposed revisions to the community of interest including accredited, preaccredited, and candidate status institutions and programs, faculty, students, residency and fellowship programs, and profession leaders.
+The Council will afford the community of interest 60 days to comment on the proposed changes and will take into account any comments received on the proposed changes.
+If the Council determines that additional document revisions are needed based on review of the comments received, the additional revisions will be forwarded to the community of interest for another period of 60 days.